hepplerj/jasonheppler.org/content/courses/dph.2025/index.md

 <div class="toc">
 <details>
   <summary>Module 11: Evaluation</summary>
-  <blockquote>After completing the readings and activities in this module you should: (1) Understand the value of planning evaluation as a digital public history project develops; (2) Understand the ways that ongoing evaluation can offer a path to making mid-course corrections; (3) Understand the process of designing and implementing an evaluation plan.</blockquote>
+  <p><em>After completing the readings and activities in this module you should: (1) Understand the value of planning evaluation as a digital public history project develops; (2) Understand the ways that ongoing evaluation can offer a path to making mid-course corrections; (3) Understand the process of designing and implementing an evaluation plan.</em></p>
   <p><strong>4/11 or 4/12: Meet individually with Instructor</strong></p>
   <h3>Readings and Activities</h3>
   <ul>